insight-creative/matter/README.md

 ## Colors

-As seen above in the Customizing your theme section, colors are stored in SCSS variables.
+You will see in the Customizing your theme section below, colors are stored in SCSS variables.
 Use these as a base but add as many brand colors as you may need for your project.

 ```
 // Colors